-Reducing deforestation and forest degradation through community-based forest management and agricultural intensification in the Kingdom of Cambodia
+Reducing deforestation and forest degradation through community-based forest management and agricultural intensification in country XYZ

 • Provide an unambiguous title of the JCM project.
 The title should indicate the major project activities.

 A.2.
 General description of the proposed project